What Causes Dark Circles Under Eyes?

 • Skin becomes paler

 Darker blood pooled under thin skin becomes more visible.
 Chronic sleep deprivation is also associated with increased inflammation and premature aging.
+Adults should aim for 7–9 hours of quality sleep per night.

 3. Dehydration